 The Cartier Tank á Guichet

-If you paid attention to the Phillips Winning Icons auction that featured Paul Newman’s record-breaking Rolex Daytona, you may have noticed something curious about Lot 31.
-That 1931 Cartier Tank á Guichet ended up selling for $131,250, but the real story behind the unorthodox design goes back three years earlier to 1928 when the watch was created with a jumping hour in response to a growing interest in watches with a numerical display.
+If you paid attention to 2017’s Phillips Winning Icons auction that featured Paul Newman’s record-breaking Rolex Daytona, you may have noticed something curious about Lot 31.
+That 1931 Cartier Tank á Guichet ended up selling for $131,250, but the real story behind the unorthodox design goes back three years earlier to 1928 when the watch was created with a jumping hour in response to a growing interest in timepieces with a numerical display.
 Unlike modern jumping hour and minute watches — think the A. Lange & Söhne Zeitwerk — the Tank á Guichet doesn’t even have a visible dial.
 Rather, it featured a large expanse of metal with two tiny windows (guichets) that displayed the hour and minute.
 Cartier released multiple versions of the watch that often featured very different placement of the windows and crowns, sometimes the crown would be at 12 or 3 o’clock and the minute opening would be at 12 or 6 o’clock.
 These watches are exceedingly rare and someday I’d love to see a modern interpretation of this surprisingly masculine take on the Tank.

 The Cartier Tank Asymétrique

 While watches that are angled to this degree are common in both auto and aviation timepieces, it’s extremely rare to see a dress watch with the feature.
-The idea behind the turned dial is that the watch becomes more legible if your hand is on the wheel of a car or airplane.
+The idea behind the tilted dial is so the watch becomes more legible if your hand is on the wheel of a car or airplane.
 I’m still not sure what the value is on having the watch turned to this extent during a cocktail party or dinner, but maybe it had a specific purpose in mind when it was introduced in 1936.
-Regardless of its functionality, it’s just a handsome timepiece that inverts the idea of a Tank on its head.
+Regardless of its functionality, it’s a handsome timepiece that inverts the idea of a Tank on its head.
 The rotation of the dial ends up placing 6 and 12 o’clock in the corners, and the overall sobriety of the Asymétrique serves as a departure from the decidedly avant-garde Tank á Guichet.

 The Tank Must de Cartier